cortsf/quterofi/README.md

 ```
 rofi_open [--string <arg>] [--newtab] [--invert]
 ```
-Call with `--newtab` to use `:open -t` by default (you can switch later with `-kb-custom-2`) Call with `--string <arg>` to start with string ARG Call with `--invert` to threat the last word as a search engine alias, instead of the first one.
+- Call with `--newtab` to use `:open -t` by default (It's also possible to switch later between the two using `-kb-custom-2`)
+- Call with `--string <arg>` to start with string ARG
+- Call with `--invert` to threat the last word as a search engine alias, instead of the first one.
 If you search string is `hello ddg`, the underlying command will be `:open ddg hello`.
 This behavior is for `-kb-accept-entry`, you can accept your entry with `-kb-custom-2` for your string to be interpreted as normal (`:open ddg hello`)

 ### Available keys when using the `open` script
 1. -kb-accept-entry (Any of `Ctrl+j`,`Ctrl+m`,`Return`,`KP_Enter`):